argoproj/argo-cd/docs/developer-guide/extensions/proxy-extensions.md

 #### `extensions.backend.services.cluster` (*string*)
 (optional)

-If provided, will have to match the application destination name to have requests properly forwarded to this service URL.
+If provided, and multiple services are configured, will have to match the application destination name to have requests properly forwarded to this service URL.
 If there are multiple backends for the same extension this field is required.
 The value can be the cluster name (priority) or the cluster server URL.
 It will be matched with the value from `Application.Spec.Destination.Name` and if that is not available it will match if the value from `Application.Spec.Destination.Server`.
+If only one backend service is configured, this field is ignored, and all requests are forwarded to the configured backend service.

 ## Usage